IvaSabotinova/ExpressEaglesCourier/README.md

 ## :speech_balloon: Short Description

-The app is a site of a courier company where staff can perform part of their duties and customers can get in contact with the courier and / or provide their feedback regarding received services.
+The app is a site of a courier company where staff can perform part of their duties, customers can get in contact with the courier and / or provide their feedback regarding received services and also can track status of their shipment processing.

 ## :package: **Home And Contact Us Pages**